lijoyoung/cargildemo/README.md

 - First, log into your AWS console and make a note of your key-pair name.
 Eg: lijoKeySingapore
 - Then make a note of the path of your private key (eg: ~/.ssh/lijoKeySingapore.pem) in your local computer or vm from where you are running terraform apply.
+- Make sure your local computer or vm has awscli installed.
+Run aws configure and enter your secret_key, access_key and default region.
+Note: This template was tested in the Singapore region.
+To be able to run on other regions, append the corresponding ami in the variables.tf file.
 - That's it.
 Run it, like so:
 ```
 git clone https://github.com/lijoyoung/cargildemo.git